home-assistant/home-assistant.io/source/_addons/mosquitto.markdown

 ### {% linkable_title Home Assistant configuration %}

 To use the Mosquitto as [broker](/docs/mqtt/broker/#run-your-own), go to the integration page and install the configuration with one click.
-The `discovery:` component must be enabled for one-click integration.
+If you have old mqtt settings available, remove this old integration and restart Home Assistant to see the new one.

 ### {% linkable_title Disable listening on insecure (1883) ports %}